data4goodlab/ScienceDynamics/README.md

 The jupter notebook will open in localhost:9000.

 ## Folder Structure:
 * examples - code examples.
-* examples/Coronavirus - The code used in Scientometric Trends for Coronaviruses and Other Emerging Viral Infections
+* examples/Coronavirus - The code used in "Scientometric Trends for Coronaviruses and Other Emerging Viral Infections"
 * ScienceDynamics - Library source code.

 ## To DO
 * Code Cleanup